 Synovitis hip is also common in young patients ages 2 to 9.
 The symptoms that can be seen in pediatric patients are complaints of pain in the hips, a low-grade fever, limping, or finding it difficult to walk.

-The main concern when diagnosing transient synovitis of the hip is differentiating it from septic arthritis.
 Septic arthritis is an infection of the joints that destroys joint cartilage and can cause permanent damage to the joints.

 In order to obtain a differential diagnosis, your healthcare provider does a physical examination to assess the joint’s range of motion.